kream404/spoof/docs/config.md

 **spike:** small spikes near an edge (e.g., [0,0.1] or [0.9,1]).

 ### Function Examples ###
+There is a sample config file demonstrating what can be done with functions in at the `/docs/functions.json` path in this repository as well as the sample fields provided below.

 Uniform random timestamp in the past week
 ```